linkdesu/ckb-env/README.md

 ## Other things you should know

-### Service ckb Problems
+### Permission Problems

-The service ckb will use the user **ckb(1000)** in container, for easier cope with permission problems, the `compose.yaml` force user to be root in container, so if your have special security needs, you need update it accordingly.
+The service ckb-node and ckb-indexer will run as the user **ckb(1000:1000)** in container, so when the `permission denied` error occurs, you have two ways to make everything works:

+- The first way is run the services as user 1000:1000 which means the id and group of the user is 1000, and ensure the path to the project directory is writable by user(1000:1000), the user's name do not have to be ckb;
+- The second way is run the services as root, in this way you need to uncomment the `# user: root` line in `compose.yaml` ;

+The best practice is not to run the container as root, but it is ok to choose any of them.

 ### Redeploy